othAs-dev/othAs-dev/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

-you can see on my profile a lot of self-taught mini projects and many more to come !
+you can see on my profile a lot of self-taught projects and many more to come !

 You can join me for any informations :